Luindi Chiefdom

 The Luindi Chiefdom (French: Chefferie de Luindi), also known as the Lwindi Chiefdom (French: Chefferie de Lwindi), is a chiefdom located in Mwenga Territory, within the South Kivu Province in the eastern region of the Democratic Republic of the Congo.
 Covering an area of 856 square kilometers and with an estimated population of 43,566 as of 2019, it is situated in the mountainous area of the Itombwe Massif.

 The Nyindu people form the predominant population of the chiefdom.
 The Lwindi Chiefdom is subdivided into groupements (groupings), which are further subdivided into localités (villages).

 Administration and governance

 The Luindi Chiefdom is officially recognized as a Decentralized Territorial Entity (Entité Territoriale Décentralisée, ETD) under the provisions of the Constitution of the Democratic Republic of the Congo, adopted on 18 February 2006.
 Its governance mirrors a dual system that combines customary authority with decentralized administrative structures.
-At the head of the chiefdom is the Mwami, who holds customary and statutory powers.
+At the head of the chiefdom is the Mwami, who has customary and statutory powers.
 Appointed according to local traditions, the Mwami is supported in the performance of his duties by three Chief Aldermen (Notables).
 The territorial boundaries of the chiefdom are established by decree of the Prime Minister, based on the recommendation of the Minister of the Interior and Security, Decentralization, and Customary Affairs, and with the approval of the Provincial Assembly.
 Two principal bodies ensure the administration of the chiefdom: the Chiefdom Council and the Chiefdom Executive College.